-We’ve been coming to grips with the many ramifications of working and learning in the "new normal."
+For the past year, we’ve been coping with the many ramifications of working and learning in the "new normal."

-If we are at home, there are challenges of creating a "work fence" that manages kids, pets, and doorbells.
-And we need to share that precious Wi-Fi access to serve the purposes of our jobs, our classes, and our social lives.
-If we are returning to our workplace or campus – for at least part of the time – we contend with screenings, staggered schedules, working further apart, and even how to eat lunch!
+For those fortunate enough to be at home, there are challenges of creating a "work fence" that separates us from kids, pets, doorbells, etc. And we need to share that precious Wi-Fi access to serve the multiple purposes of our jobs, our classes, and our social lives.
+If we have returned to our workplace or campus – for at least part of the time – we contend with screenings, staggered schedules, working farther apart, and even changing the way we lunch!

-Working from home is clearly a major factor for organizations as well as individuals.
-One thing we’ve learned is that work from home is not “one and done.”
+Working from home is clearly a significant factor for organizations as well as individuals.
+Something we’ve learned is that work from home is not “one and done.”
 It’s more like semi-permanent at this point.

-Not too long ago, HR and IT teams were expecting that next generation HR and ticketing software would provide a seamless interface into the diverse processes needed to support things like recruiting, onboarding, benefits administration, network access, equipment provisioning, and more.
+Not too long ago, HR and IT teams expected that next-generation software would provide a seamless interface into the diverse processes needed to support recruiting, onboarding, benefits administration, network access, equipment provisioning, and more.

-Turns out that in most cases, various systems got cobbled together with expensive, custom fixes that were designed for a single purpose.
-This resulted in discontinuous processes and multiple touchpoints for candidates, workers, and internal teams.
-Without integration and synchronization these systems became unable to adapt and vulnerable to disruptions.
+It turns out that in most cases, various systems were cobbled together with expensive, custom fixes designed for a single purpose.
+That resulted in discontinuous processes and multiple touchpoints for candidates and internal teams.
+Without integration and synchronization, these systems became unable to adapt and vulnerable to disruptions.
 Then, when the unexpected happened, the rigidity and complexity of this approach fell woefully short.

-In addition to supercharging work processes with agility, organizations need to deliver a seamless way for people to navigate between work modalities and statuses, whether on site, at home, or both.
-Also, many organizations have invested heavily in a premium physical workplace experience.
-Now they will need up their virtual workplace game to attract and retain the best talent.
+In addition to supercharging work processes with agility, organizations need to deliver seamless connectivity so that people can easily navigate essential systems, whether they’re onsite, at home, or shifting between both.
+Also, many organizations have invested heavily in creating a premium physical workplace experience.
+Now they will need to up their virtual workplace game to attract and retain the best talent.

 As I see it, this was always the promise of digital transformation.
-At Boomi, we are working with our customers every day to help them get to this promise faster and with more agility.
-Not only are we connecting everyone to everything, but we are unifying data and delivering engagements to all the people who need them – wherever they may be working.
+At Boomi, we are working with our customers every day to help them get to this promised land faster and with more agility.
+Not only are we connecting everyone to everything, but we are unifying data and delivering great integrated experiences to everyone who wants and needs them – wherever they may work.